shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 	- As an consider the statement, "If the floor is wet then the floor is slippery".
 		- The only time the statement is `false` is if the floor is wet but the floor is not slippery.
 		- If the floor is not wet then we do not care if it is slippery.
 The statement is `true` because if the floor is not wet then it may or may not imply that it is slippery.
-> When translating implication into logic, the follow the same steps of breaking the statement apart and assign a variable to each parts.
+> When translating implication into logic, they follow the same steps of breaking the statement apart and assign a variable to each parts.
 >  Example: "If the floor is wet then the floor is slippery"
 > - Let p = `floor is wet` and q = `floor is slippery`
 > 	- $$p \implies q$$